YouTube SEO: How to Help People Find Your Videos

 2. Invest in Meta Data

-There are always a few days before the YouTube algorithm kicks in when it comes to ‘related’ videos.
-Until this time, you can show up next to similar videos if you targeting similar keywords (because you are talking about the same topic).
-Aside from that, it will, of course, help you show up for searches within the YouTube platform, and possibly, on Google search results.
+There are a few days before the YouTube algorithm kicks in when it comes to ‘related’ videos.
+Until then, you can show up next to similar videos if you target the same keywords (because you are talking about the same topic).
+Aside from that, meta data will help you show up for searches within the YouTube platform, and possibly, on Google search results.
 To help Google understand what your video is about, you want to make sure you have your target keywords in the following: